Vacation rentals in Puerto Morelos

 Puerto Morelos sits at the northern end of the Riviera Maya and offers all of the beauty of the region’s beaches, lush nature, and Mayan ruins with a small-town twist.
 The surrounding countryside is wonderful for day trips to cenotes, or sinkholes, which are a great way to experience the unique geography of the area.
 Soft sand beaches and crystal blue waters stretch all the way down the coast, providing endless options for swimming and visiting the historical sites scattered along this coastal Caribbean paradise.
 Learn about Mayan heritage and sample the area’s cuisine in between days of basking in the glorious sunshine.
 Puerto Morelos is home to small shops and local restaurants, and offers access to the natural and human-made wonders of the Riviera, which makes it a quiet place to use a launching pad to head up and down the coast.

-When is the best time to stay in a vacation rental in Puerto Morelos?
+The best time to stay in a vacation rental in Puerto Morelos

 It’s easy to find house rentals in Puerto Morelos any time of the year, but be aware of the rainy months between June and November.
 Tropical storm and hurricane season is primarily from August through October.
 Winter is ideal with less rain and heat.
 The good weather lasts quite a few months, so it is easy to plan for outdoor activities.
 And because this is the Caribbean coast, the water is reliably warm and swimmable across all seasons.